Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - With the GitPod extension already installed within GitHub, the codebase is opened within GitPod using the green 'GitPod' button.
 - GitPod will start a development environment of the code tree, from which code can be edited and commits pushed.
 - Once the initial commit has been pushed, return to the GitHub Repository and click 'Settings' in the top right of the repository navigation items.
-- To deploy the initial GitHub Pages, scroll to the section titled 'GitHub Pages' and select the master branch (or whichever is your primary branch), set the rooth file path (/root by default), and click 'save'.
+- To deploy the initial GitHub Pages, scroll to the section titled 'GitHub Pages' and select the master branch (or whichever is your primary branch), set the root file path (/root by default), and click 'save'.
 - Your site will then be published and could take 5 - 10 minutes for this to be visible.
 - Following the initial deployment, all commit pushes will automatically create a new deployment.
 - To see the live site, click on the 'code' tab at the top of the repository, then select 'github-pages' under 'Environments' on the right-hand sidebar.